-Six-year-old boy ‘stranded’ in Belgium returns to UK
+Six-year-old boy 'stranded' in Belgium returns home to UK

 -

-Six-year-old boy ‘stranded’ in Belgium returns to UK
+Six-year-old boy 'stranded' in Belgium returns home to UK

-A six-year-old boy has returned to Britain after he was reportedly left “stateless and stuck” for two weeks in Belgium.
+A six-year-old boy who was "stateless and stuck" for two weeks in Belgium has returned to Britain after being given an emergency travel document.

 Mohamed Bangoura, who was born in Leeds, was stopped from boarding a flight home after visiting family friends in Brussels.

-He was finally returned to the UK and reunited with his mother Hawa Keita on Monday after the Home Office issued him with an emergency travel document.
+He finally flew back to Manchester to be reunited with his mum Hawa Keita on Monday after the Home Office issued a document.

 MEP Catherine Bearder and MP Sir Ed Davey wrote a joint letter to Home Secretary Sajid Javid last week calling for the boy’s return.